 While the VA is at the core of health care for veterans – including veterans with disabilities or low income – civilian health care also plays a vital part in your overall care.
 In fact, a recent report (2020) by the National Center for Veterans Analysis and Statistics showed that less than half of all veterans used any VA services or benefits in 2017.

-That means at least half of all veterans used some other health care—a private insurance plan, Tricare, Medicare or Medicaid—for at least some of their care.
+That means at least half of all veterans used some other health care — a private insurance plan, Tricare, Medicare or Medicaid — for at least some of their care.

 What Does VA Health Care Cover?

-The Department of Veterans Affairs health care benefits packages may include:
+Depending on your priority group, VA health care benefits packages may include:

 Other services the VA covers: